… full disclosure, right here, right up front, before I even talk about the EVH 5150 iii: I’m a huge Eddie Van Halen fan.

 Finally, if I’m recording with the 5150 and I want all the beefy tone that comes with high volume settings, but don’t wan’t the whole 2nd floor of my house to cave in, I put the Mesa Boogie CabClone in the signal flow between the amp and my cabinets.

 That sucks up a TON of the dB but leaves me with rich, chocolaty sonic richness that leaves one salivating for more – a virtual LAVA CAKE of TONE!!

 Of course, when you have gear this good, it does present a quandary… do my music students stay with me so long because of my teaching skills…

 In the final analysis, what is it guitarists want out of an amp, really??
 I think it boils down to these three:

-The 5150 iii 50 watt head certainly gives you all of that, and more.
-For further specs and to see its cheapest price, check out this link:
+The 5150 iii 50 watt head certainly gives you all of that, and much, much more.

 Now, obviously tone is a very subjective subject, and what might sound like gold to one shredder will flop like prairie patties to some other axe-man or woman.
 But either way, this amp definitely deserves attention as one of the best amps available today, with an excellent track record for longevity and road-worthiness and, if you ask me, a tone to die for.